swcarpentry/sql-novice-survey/_episodes/01-select.md

 - "How can I get data from a database?"
 objectives:
 - "Explain the difference between a table, a record, and a field."
-- "Explain the difference between a database and a database manager."
+- "Explain the difference between a database and a database engine."
 - "Write a query to select all values for specific fields from a single table."
 keypoints:
 - "A relational database stores information in tables, each of which has a fixed set of columns and a variable number of records."
-- "A database manager is a program that manipulates information stored in a database."
+- "A database engine is a program that manipulates information stored in a database."
 - "We write queries in a specialized language called SQL to extract information from databases."
 - "Use SELECT...
 FROM... to get values from a database table."
 - "SQL is case-insensitive (but data is case-sensitive)."